CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 *   Please make a reservation at the following IKS with UI & ClickOps Sandbox:

-TBD - link to SB?
+TBD - link to new SB?

 *   Upon reservation, you will have received another email indicating access to VPN credentials.